gchar031/book-finder/README.md

 ### MVP/PostMVP

 #### MVP
-- [ ] Allow the user to search book by book title.
+- [ ] Allow the user to search books by title.
-- [ ] Generate picture of book along with external link to see a preview of the book.
+- [ ] Generate picture of book along with external link to see a preview of the book on Google Books.
-- [ ] Have the plot, year, publisher and edition show when the use selects a book.
+- [ ] Have the plot, year, publisher and edition display via modal when the user selects a book.
-- [ ] Generate random anime quotes in the webpage at the header or footer.
+- [ ] Generate random anime quotes in the webpage at the footer.

 #### PostMVP
 - [ ] Have prices included with a link to the Google Book Store to purchase books.
 - [ ] Search by author and ISBN number.
 - [ ] Allow user to read the preview of the book in the site through Google.
-- [ ] Allow user to login into their Google Account too view thier bookshelves.
+- [ ] Allow user to login into their Google Account to view thier bookshelves.
-- [ ] Make a mobile version design of the project.

 ## Project Schedule
 |  Day | Deliverable | Status